Willkommen: Critical reception

 USA Today described it as "deliciously bawdy".
 The Providence Journal described it as an "opening chorus".
 The Los Angeles Times said the song was "lascivious".

-Cover versions
+In other media

-The song was performed by Patrick Brewer (portrayed by Noah Reid) in the Season 5 finale of Schitt's Creek.
+Joel Grey performed a rendition of "Willkommen" when he guest starred on The Muppet Show in 1976.

-Joel Grey performed the song in his episode of The Muppet Show.
+Noah Reid performed the song in an episode of Schitt's Creek, where his character acts in a local production of Cabaret.